Kids

 Each month, a new game will be featured so that patrons can learn a new game.
 Of course, other games available in the library’s collection will also be available and visitors are always welcome to bring their own games.

-The free monthly event will normally be held on the first Tuesday of each month.
+The free monthly event is usually held on the first Tuesday of each month, but is being held a week later in May due to the primary election.

 The aim of the family program is to give area residents an opportunity to gather with others to play their favorite card and board games and make new friends.